What is Platform?

 What is the maximum mortgage term with Platform?

 The maximum mortgage term is 40 years, although the exact length will be determined by the applicant's age when they take out the mortgage.
+Platform mortgages must end by the time the borrower reaches age 75.
 It is possible for borrowers to take on a term that goes beyond retirement age if they can show that their pension income is likely to be sufficient to service the mortgage loan.

 What credit reference agency does Platform use?